hubmapconsortium/ccf-validation-tools/docs/Lung/README.md

 1. In row _[161](https://docs.google.com/spreadsheets/d/1iF4vx9EuQ2tQMBOm6awd9sf-2e_EHsPlcgzrF_YDtis/edit#gid=1523836586&range=161:161)_, the term _[CL:0000913](http://purl.obolibrary.org/obo/CL_0000913)_ has different name/label in the source ontology.
 The name/label in the ASCT+B table is _CD8+ T cell effector memory_ and the one in the ontology is _effector memory CD8-positive, alpha-beta T cell_.
 For reference, the given name/label by SMEs is _CD8+ T cell effector memory_.
 Please correct it in the columns AS/N/LABEL or CT/N/LABEL in the ASCT+B table.

-1. In row _[13](https://docs.google.com/spreadsheets/d/1iF4vx9EuQ2tQMBOm6awd9sf-2e_EHsPlcgzrF_YDtis/edit#gid=1523836586&range=13:13)_, the term _[CL:1000329](http://purl.obolibrary.org/obo/CL_1000329)_ has different name/label in the source ontology.
-The name/label in the ASCT+B table is _goblet cell of epithelium of trachea_ and the one in the ontology is _tracheal goblet cell_.
-For reference, the given name/label by SMEs is _tracheal goblet cell_.
-Please correct it in the columns AS/N/LABEL or CT/N/LABEL in the ASCT+B table.
+1. In row _[161](https://docs.google.com/spreadsheets/d/1iF4vx9EuQ2tQMBOm6awd9sf-2e_EHsPlcgzrF_YDtis/edit#gid=1523836586&range=161:161)_, the term _[CL:0000913](http://purl.obolibrary.org/obo/CL_0000913)_ has different name/label in the source ontology.
+The name/label in the ASCT+B table is _CD8+ T cell effector memory_ and the one in the ontology is _effector memory CD8-positive, alpha-beta T cell_.
+For reference, the given name/label by SMEs is _CD8+ T cell effector memory_.
+Please correct it in the ASCT+B table.

 ## Blank ontology ID